Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models: Model checking

 \section{Model checking}

-To check the adequacy of the fitted linear DAR model at \eqref{LDAR}, we construct a mixed pormanteau test to jointly detect misspecifications in the conditional mean and conditional standard deviation; see \cite{Wong2005mixed_portmanteau}.
-The diagnostic checking of the conditional mean can be conducted by checking the significance of sample autocorrelation functions (ACFs) of residuals \citep{Ljung_Box1978}, while that of the conditional standard deviation can be done by checking the significance of sample ACFs of absolute residuals for robustness \citep{Li_Li2005}.
+To check the adequacy of the linear DAR models at \eqref{LDAR} fitted using the E-QMLE, we construct a mixed portmanteau test to jointly detect possible misspecifications in the conditional mean and the conditional standard deviation; see also \cite{Wong2005mixed_portmanteau}.
+We can conduct a diagnostic test of the conditional mean by checking the significance of the sample ACFs of the residuals \citep{Ljung_Box1978}; a similar test of the conditional standard deviation can be done by checking the significance of the sample ACFs of the absolute residuals for robustness \citep{Li_Li2005}.